 Action selection in multi-step retrieval is performed by a value-based agent.
 Specifically, maximum-entropy reinforcement learning \citep{max_entr_rl_ziebart2010, sac_haarnoja2018} is adopted together with the corresponding definitions of the soft $Q^{\pi}$ and $V^{\pi}$ value functions for a policy $\pi$:

 Here, $\alpha>0$ is a temperature that controls the strength of exploration.
 This choice is primarily motivated by the need for effective exploration in the long-context multi-step retrieval environment.
-In Q-RAG, Q function is approximated using two embedders for states and actions.
-The state embedder $E_s(s_t; \theta_1) \in \mathbb{R}^d$ produces vector embedding for the current state $s_t$, while the action embedder $E_a(a^i, i; \theta_2) \in \mathbb{R}^d$ employ rotary position embeddings to encode both the candidate chunk content and its document-position index $i$.
+In Q-RAG, the Q-function is approximated using two embedders for states and actions.
+The state embedder $E_s(s_t; \theta_1) \in \mathbb{R}^d$ produces a vector embedding for the current state $s_t$, while the action embedder $E_a(a^i, i; \theta_2) \in \mathbb{R}^d$ employs rotary position embeddings to encode both the candidate chunk content and its document-position index $i$.
 Q values are then estimated by an inner product between two embeddings: $Q_\theta(s, a^i) = \langle E_s(s; \theta_1), E_a(a^i, i; \theta_2) \rangle$.
 This factorization is theoretically grounded; we derive its convergence guarantees with explicit rates in Appendix \ref{theory_sec}.
 Given $Q_\theta$, the chunk selection probability is computed using a Boltzmann policy:

 with $q = \max_{a \in \mathcal{A}_t} Q_\theta(s_t,a)$ and temperature $\alpha$ annealed from an initial value to zero during training (proportionally to the learning rate).